coderefinery/git-intro/_episodes/02-basics.md

 Lets have an simplified overview on how Git operates before we jump in to our example.
 We said that Git can navigate back to an older version of a file using the information stored in the git-repository.
-In operational point of view, what Git actually does is to take the folder where the file reside back in time to the point where the file had the composition we asked.
+In operational point of view, what Git actually does is to take the folder where the file reside back in time to the point where the file had the composition we requested.
 We call this point a snapshot.
 This means that if some other file has a different composition in addition to our files of interest at this snapshot, we will loose the modifications done to that file as well.
 The following diagram from https://git-scm.com illustrated this point